Understanding Existing Office Space Conditions

 Shell space is typically found in the newest buildings in a market that have not yet been occupied or in buildings undergoing extensive renovations.
 Constructing interior space from a raw shell is the most expensive and complex type of build-out, involving designs, engineering, bids from contractors, permits, inspections and extensive construction.

 While building out shell space is often both expensive and time-consuming, for a tenant seeking a truly distinct space, it offers the greatest flexibility in determining the design and layout of the space.
-Landlords commonly pay for some portion of the costs through a tenant improvement (TI) allowance, which may be partly based on a CRE appraisal of the property, to ensure that the renovations add value and are synchronized with prevailing market conditions; however, prospective tenants may also seek CRE loans to cover additional costs of customizing the office space to their specific requirements
+As part of lease negotiations, landlords commonly pay for some portion of the costs through a tenant improvement (TI) allowance, which may be partly based on a CRE appraisal of the property, to ensure that the renovations add value and are synchronized with prevailing market conditions; however, prospective tenants may also seek CRE loans to cover additional costs of customizing the office space to their specific requirements

 Partially Built-Out Space